-The 4th Trimester Survival Guide (+ How To Actually Calm a Newborn)
+The 4th Trimester Survival Guide (What No One Tells You + How To Actually Calm a Newborn)

 - Mama Poe

-The 4th trimester is exhausting, overstimulating, and honestly, kind of disorienting.
-You’re healing, barely sleeping, and trying to figure out a tiny human (or two) who didn’t come with instructions.
+The 4th trimester is exhausting, overstimulating, and honestly, kind of disorienting—for both you and your baby.
+You’re healing, barely sleeping, and dealing with fluctuating hormones, all while trying to figure out a tiny human (or two) who didn’t come with instructions.
+And your newborn?
+They have no idea what's going on!

 If your newborn won’t settle, won’t sleep unless held, or seems fussy no matter what you try—this is for you.